NatronGitHub/Natron/Documentation/source/devel/PythonTutorials/nodes.rst

 Nodes
 =====

-This section provides basic and advanced tutorials on how manipulating nodes in Natron using python.
+This section provides basic and advanced tutorials on manipulating nodes in Natron using python.

 .. toctree::
     :maxdepth: 1